prajaktadandge/openshift-1620feb-2026/Day1/README.md

 ## Info - Hypervisor Overview
 <pre>
 - is nothing but virtualization technology
-- with virtualization technology, we can run multiple OS within virtual machines on the same laptop/desktop/workstation/server
+- with virtualization technology, we can run multiple OS on the same laptop/desktop/workstation/server
+- each such Guest OS will run within a Virtual Machine
 - i.e many OS can actively run side by side
 - there are 2 types of Hypervisors

   1. Type 1 (a.k.a Bare Metal Hypervisor)
   - this type of Hypervisor will be installed on the server directly without any OS
   - Hypervisor itself supports a minimal OS
   - meant to be used by Workstations & Servers
   - examples